 We are fully committed to the principles of equal opportunities in employment, as stated in the Equality Act 2010.

-You should read the full policy statement which is displayed on the staff notice board.
+You should read the full policy statement which can be accessed from the N drive\North Glasgow HA policies.

 Main points